The acyclicity of the complex of homologous curves: PL--Morse theory for cell complexes

 \bn The convex join of $S_1$ and $S_2$, denoted $\ConvJoin(S_1,S_2)$, is the set

-A finite dimensional cell complex $X$ is locally linear if there is an inclusion $\iota: X \hookrightarrow \R^{\N}$ such that each cell $\sigma$ of $X$ is the convex hull of its vertices and $\partial \sigma$ is the union of the faces of $\iota(\sigma)$.
-We will use the notation $\Hull(S)$ to denote the convex hull of a set $S \subseteq \R^{\N}$.
+\p{Locally linear cell complex} A finite dimensional cell complex $X$ is \emph{locally linear} if there is an inclusion $\iota: X \hookrightarrow \R^{\N}$ such that each cell $\sigma$ of $X$ is the convex hull of its vertices and $\partial \sigma$ is the union of the faces of $\iota(\sigma)$.
 We will conflate $X$ with its image under this map.
 Let $W:X^{(0)} \rightarrow \N$ be a PL--Morse funtion.
-We say that $W$ is a \textit{linear PL--Morse function} if $W$ is the restriction of some linear function $\R^{\N} \rightarrow \R$, which by abuse of notation we will refer to as $W$ as well.
+We say that $W$ is a \emph{linear PL--Morse function} if $W$ is the restriction of some linear function $\R^{\N} \rightarrow \R$, which by abuse of notation we will refer to as $W$ as well.
 Linear PL--Morse functions have the following property.

 \begin{lemma} Let $\sigma$ be a cell of a locally linear cell complex $X$ and let $W$ be a linear PL--Morse function on $X$.
 The set of all points $x \in \sigma$ with $W(x)$ of maximal weight among the points of $\sigma$ is a face of $\sigma$, and is the convex hull of the vertices of $\sigma$ of maximal weight. \end{lemma}